 Did you read through the list and immediately know which love language you are?
 Most of us will be a combo of a few, so it can be hard to identify your primary love language.
 If you want to learn more and take the test for the 5 Love Languages, then check out Gary Chapman’s book The 5 Love Languages.

 LEARNING YOUR CHILDREN’S LOVE LANGUAGES

 When it comes to your children’s love language, it can be a little more difficult to gauge.
 That’s why he also wrote The 5 Love Language of Children and The 5 Love Languages of Teenagers.

 Since most little kids love hugs (physical touch), you’ll also want to know what their other love languages are.
 And while most kids would say their love language is getting a new toy (receiving gifts), these quizzes will give you a little better insight on how to understand and connect with your children on a deeper level.

 YOU MIGHT ALSO LIKE…

-I’ve created a great resource for married couples, old and new!
-There’s always room to grow and learn about each other, and the first section of this printable workbook is on the 5 Love Languages Types!
-Order yours here:
+With this purpose in mind, I’ve created a great resource for married couples, old and new!
+There’s always room to grow and learn about each other, so the first section of this printable workbook is on the 5 Love Languages Types! order yours here: